studyathome-internationally/rehabilitationstechnik/docs/chapter17.md

 While the threshold for “sweet” (e.g., sugar solutions) remains stable with age, the perception of “salty” and “bitter” decreases with age.

 Sensitivity to odors generally decreases with age.
-This not only means that older people enjoy eating less (the sense of smell plays a more important role here in addition to the sense of taste), it also creates an increased risk because escaping gas or spoiled food cannot be reliably detected [@fozard:1993].
+This not only means that older people enjoy eating less (the sense of smell plays a more important role here in addition to the sense of taste), it also creates an increased risk because gas leaks or spoiled food cannot be reliably detected [@fozard:1993].

 ## Force, Movement, Mobility